nlp4se/FeaClustRE/README.md

 ---

 ## Introduction
-FeaClustRE (**Feature Clustering and Analysis Visualization Tool**) is an advanced tool designed to **analyze, cluster, and visualize structured data features** using machine learning techniques.
-It provides **hierarchical clustering, dendrogram visualizations, and feature-based insights** to help researchers and data scientists explore complex datasets.
+FeaClustRE (**Feature Clustering and Analysis Visualization Tool**) is an advanced tool designed to **analyze, cluster, and visualize structured hierarchical features** using NLP and LLM models and techniques.
+It provides **hierarchical clustering, dendrogram visualizations, and evaluations** to help to explore complex lists of features.

 This tool uses **Meta's LLaMA model** for feature embedding and **Hugging Face's Transformers** for feature family clustering.